Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 A traveler bowing at a Japanese temple entrance.

-Respect for customs, such as bowing, is important when visiting temples and other cultural sites in Japan.
+Respect for customs, such as bowing, is essential when visiting temples and other cultural sites in Japan.

 1. Dress with Respect

 • Tattoos?
 It’s a tricky one.
 In Japan, they’re sometimes linked to the Yakuza, so some places, like hot springs (onsens) or public baths, might ask you to cover them up.
-A simple bandage or covering is usually fine.
+A simple bandage or covering is acceptable.

 2. Keep it Down

-• Japan is generally a pretty quiet place.
-On trains, buses, in temples, museums—try to keep your voice low.
+• Japan is generally a quiet place.
+Try to keep your voice low on trains, buses, temples, and museums.

 • And put your phone on silent or airplane mode in those places.
 Nobody wants to hear your personalized ringtone in a peaceful temple.